E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 logging 192.168.20.10
 ```

-This allows events from multiple devices to be collected at `192.168.20.10` instead of requiring each device's local logs to be checked separately.
+This allows events from multiple devices to be collected in one central location.

 ---